 What has helped is that Pendrecht was originally built on ideas of liveability, something that is often hammered on today.
 They are at most other ideas about quality of life.
 To understand those thoughts, you have to go back in history and especially to the life history of Lotte Stam-Beese, the brain behind Pendrecht.
 When she got a job in 1946 as an architect in Rotterdam, she had already finished half a life.
 Before the war she had studied at the famous Bauhaus, after which she ended up at architectural firms in various European centers of New Building.
 In the early 1930s she worked with many other European artists in Soviet Union, where she believed that the communist workers' paradise would arise from the Siberian industrial cities that created them there from the drawing board.

-Later on, Pendrecht, her most precious creation, would also become such a carefully designed drawing board product.
+Pendrecht, her most precious creation, would later become such a carefully thought-out drawing table product.
 Pendrecht became most famous for its unique map with the so-called stamp.
-That stamp is a rectangle of five residential blocks, a form that Stam-Beese constantly repeated on the map (as if she put a stamp).
+That stamp is a rectangle of five residential blocks, a shape that Stam-Beese constantly repeated on the floor plan (as if she was putting a stamp).
 Each rectangle contained housing types for families, the elderly and single people.
-Stam-Beese wanted to ensure that different types of people were sitting together everywhere: the elderly with children, families with single people.
+Stam-Beese wanted to ensure that different types of people were together everywhere: the elderly with children, families with single people.

-That map, with those stamped rectangles, has been published a lot: it is a work of art in every respect.
-If you add a painting by El Lissitzky, who knew Stam-Beese well, or by a style artist such as Bart van der Leck or Mondriaan, work she had become acquainted with at the Bauhaus, the similarities are amazing.
+That map, with those stamped rectangles, has been widely published: it is a work of art in every respect.
+If you put a painting next to it by El Lissitzky, who knew Stam-Beese well, or by a Style artist such as Bart van der Leck or Mondriaan, work she had become acquainted with at the Bauhaus, the similarities are astonishing.
 That is no coincidence.
-The geometric harmony was leading in all arts in the Interbellum - in painting, sculpture, design, architecture, weaving.
-It would be good for people, such a balance of clear lines and lots of space.
-You can see that belief in Pendrecht's design: space, simplicity, openness, and staggering vistas because dynamics belong to a large city.
+In the Interbellum, geometric harmony was leading in all arts - in painting, sculpture, design, architecture, weaving.
+It would be good for humans, such a balance of clear lines and a lot of space.
+You see that belief in Pendrecht's design: space, simplicity, openness, and staggered views, because dynamism is part of a large city.

 For someone who came from the avant-garde, Stam-Beese had a pragmatic approach.
 Overcoming space, an artistic, high-profile concept that led to sculptures with cavities in constructivism, became a place for Pendrecht to let the children play and to allow traffic to flow through.
 Axis structures, also known from Russian painting, became access roads.
 Mathematical abstractions, now on display in modern art museums, meant harmony among people.
 She believed that if you directed an ingenious interplay of low-rise and mid-rise, where vistas and residential blocks were in balance, the worker would naturally find more psychic peace than in the pre-war city with its unsanitary winding alleys.

-Stam-Beese directed the map, the green design, and even the way people interacted.
-The porch house was for the contact between neighbors, the public areas were for interaction between the neighborhood residents, the access roads to the center were for not losing that metropolitan grandeur.
-She herself, a cosmopolitan, did not want to deny the Pendrechtians their Groszstadt, and in that she was clearly different from the supporters of the neighborhood principle that was so popular at the time: the residential area that had sufficient facilities that you never had to leave.
-A large city with ocean fritters on the Maas that has such an immense scale, Stam-Beese said about this: it makes "pleasant intimacy and 'cozy pettyness' unacceptable."
+Stam-Beese directed the floor plan, the green design, and even the way people interacted with each other.
+The porch house was there for contact between neighbors, the public spaces were there for interaction between the local residents, the access roads to the center were there so as not to lose that metropolitan grandeur.
+A cosmopolitan herself, she did not want to deny the Pendrechters their Groszstadt, and in this she was clearly different from the followers of the district principle that was so popular at the time: the residential area that had sufficient facilities that you never had to leave it again.
+A large city with ocean foams on the Meuse that has such an immense scale, Stam-Beese said about this: it makes “pleasant intimacy and 'cozy petiteness' unacceptable”.

 In doing so, she designed various walking paths, sometimes even under residential blocks, which made it possible for you to always be able to determine your own path in Pendrecht.
 Such freedom of choice was not self-evident at the time when the government felt that the citizen should be disciplined and educated.
 There was great faith in the makeable society and the makeable citizen.
 Architecture and planning should help with that educational idea.
 Stam-Beeses design also draws on that urge to discipline.
 The houses are facing each other in such a way that you look inside together.
 And the major role of public spaces was also aimed at mutual social control.
 Stam-Beese made no secret that she had learned to design this in Siberia, where the public spaces in Stalinist cities also had social control.

-Many of the architects who came to Rotterdam in 1946 because there was so much work to do there, flew out again after a few years.
-Such as Stam-Beeses communist assistant Eijsbroek, who applied the stamping principle in Groningen.
-Anyway, more and more Pendrechtjes would arise in the Netherlands.
+Many of the architects who came to Rotterdam in 1946 because there was so much work to be done there, flew out again after a few years.
+Such as Stam-Beeses communist assistant Eijsbroek, who applied the stamp principle in Groningen.
+In any case, more and more Pendrechtjes would arise in the Netherlands.
 But Stam-Beese did not leave.
 She remained in love with Rotterdam.
-She recognized herself in a city that had lost his heart, because her family had lost his son and his capital as a result of the First World War.
-Because she felt like a war victim, she wanted to help heal Rotterdam.
-That is why she worked passionately and worked out everything to perfection.
-She drew the public greenery up to and including the apple trees and chestnuts, and even designed the houses up to the brightest facades and blue window frames - colors of De Stijl, or perhaps of Soviet art.
-The executive architects (who chose brown brick anyway) called her plans dictatorial.
-That was a criticism that she dismissed: harmony could only be maintained by keeping control completely in one hand.
-And maybe that's where it went wrong with Pendrecht.
-A balance is delicate, Stam-Beesefans say.
-One wrong building move, and it is disrupted.
+She recognized herself in a city that had lost its heart, because World War I had left her family losing his son and his capital.
+Because she felt like a victim of war, she wanted so badly to help Rotterdam heal.
+That is why she worked with passion and worked out everything to perfection.
+She drew out the public greenery right down to the apple trees and chestnuts, and she even designed the houses up to and including the brightest red facades and blue window frames - colors of De Stijl, or perhaps of Soviet art.
+The executing architects (who opted for brown brick anyway) called her plans dictatorial.
+That was a criticism she dismissed: only by keeping control completely in one hand could harmony be maintained.
+And maybe that's where things went wrong with Pendrecht.
+A balance is delicate, say Stam-Beesefans.
+One wrong construction, and it is disturbed.

 And Pendrecht would experience more than one building turn.
 Shortly after the first stake, an alderman in the newspaper complained that too much was being built in Pendrecht.
 Later, the greenery was cut.
 And then the brick facades were also covered with Trespa plates: cheap plastic that mainly looked cheap.
 Pendrecht therefore fits perfectly in all discussions about modernism and New Building that are currently raging in the world of architecture, about the extent to which you can blame architecture in urban areas for major urban issues.

 In that context, Pendrecht proves one thing: the truth is never black and white.
-That is why the works of art, the glass appliqué windows that were unveiled around this time a year ago, are all devoted to the most diverse characteristics that you can attribute this neighborhood - sense of community, freedom, urge to discipline, geometry, greenery.
-In this way, this art shows how all such major developments in turbulent modern history come together in such a small piece of town.
+That is why the works of art, the glass appliqué windows that were unveiled around this time a year ago, are all devoted to the most diverse characteristics that you can attribute to this neighborhood - community, freedom, discipline, geometry, greenery.
+This art shows how, in such a small part of the city, all the major developments from the turbulent modern history come together.